stat157/fall-2013/README.md

-Statistics 157: Reproducible and Collaborative Data Science
+Yay 157: Reproducible and Collaborative Data Science
 ===========================================================

 This repository contains the course materials for the Fall 2013